How to Use Edit Presets on Photos in Lightroom CC

 Keep Learning About Lightroom and Photography

-Here are a few more free tutorials and resources to help you Lightroom and photo editing via presets:
+Here are a few more free tutorials and resources to help you study Lightroom and photo editing via presets: